Visqueen (album)

-Visqueen is Unsane's sixth studio album, released in 2007 through Mike Patton's record label Ipecac Recordings.
+Visqueen is Unsane's sixth studio album, released in 2007 Ipecac Recordings.

 Reception

 John Bush from AllMusic said that "it had to be questioned whether the band was getting a little too refined for the tastes of its fans", adding that while "the material isn't as powerful as Blood Run, [...] the trio stretches out its sound in spots".
 Marc Masters from Pitchfork Media said that "the trio's patented sound [...] remains intact, albeit in slicker form.
 The problem is that this style holds no surprises 18 years after Unsane first coined it."